 Pop PHP is an open source, object-oriented PHP framework.
-At a minimum, it requires PHP 7.1.
-It is available on Github, through Composer or as a stand-alone installation.
-The framework is tested using PHPUnit and continuous integration is maintained using Travis CI.
+At a minimum, it requires PHP 7.3.
+It is available on Github and through Composer.
+The framework is tested using PHPUnit and continuous integration is maintained using GitHub Actions.